nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 sibling context.
 The source code for this stage of the application can be found [here](https://github.com/nikolamicic21/spring-boot-multiple-hierarchical-contexts/tree/multiple-sibling-contexts-webService-can-access-dataService).

-One thing to note is that child contexts can still access _beans_ defined in the parent context.
+Thing to note is that child contexts can still access _beans_ defined in the parent context.

 ### Summary